 Science is dynamic, collaborative and constantly evolving – what was a promising hypothesis last month isn’t even in the ballpark this month – so here at the Science Learning Hub, we need to be just as responsive and dynamic.
 Yes, we’re engaging educators, scientists and other STEM practitioners to utilise and build our resources.
 We’re also about building authentic relationships between the science and education communities and supporting those communities with real-time interactions.
 Social media has become an important tool for us to interact with communities and disseminate science and education information.

-The channels we are presently active on are Twitter, Facebook, Pinterest and the Pond.
+The channels we are presently active on are X (previously known as Twitter), Facebook, Pinterest and Instagram.

 So what’s special about our social media use?
 Many of our interactions are standard stuff – but for us, that ‘standard engagement’ is gold.
 For example, a class found an unusual frog and tweeted us: “What’s this frog we found in the Waitakeres”.
 Within 24 hours our networks, had not only identified the frog but noted that it was in poor shape, should not be out and about at this time of year and was probably sick.
 Many of us have these cool interactions every day within our social media channels.